Lady Bison take down defending champs, headed to PIAA title game

 Cole, who battled List hard in her previous at bat before popping out to second base with two runners on, wasted little time keeping the momentum on Clearfield’s side.

-She dropped a single into right field and Benton motored all the way to third to put the winning run tantalizing close.
+She dropped a single into right field on the first pitch and Benton motored all the way to third to put the winning run tantalizingly close.

 “It felt really good to get that hit,” Cole said.
 “We were down on ourselves so much after the (fifth) inning.
 Just coming back was great.”